 user:objectGuid;binarywould return value such as

 → the value is evaluated by reading the attribute <name> assigned by the authentication method component.
 The availability of method attributes depends on the authentication method implementation.
-For example, the CUSTID attribute is available with the Tupas 2 authentication method.

 Java EL expressions

 It is possible to use Java EL expressions in place of attribute values.
 This enables more complicated techniques available in Java EL syntax for building attribute values, such as concatenation of strings.